estruyf/blog-content/content/posts/2021-02-25-devhack-using-azure-cdn-with-sas-on-verizon-premium.md

 On the configuration page, hover over the **HTTP Large** and click on **Rules Engine V4.0**.

-{{< caption "/2021/02/azurecdn1.png" "Rules Engine v4.0"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAADCAYAAACqPZ51AAAAAklEQVR4AewaftIAAABNSURBVE3BMQ7DMAwEwRWPgtTQ+f/vYsC1Gps1gxQGNNPWWpWZmBlxfKjWGC7+JPEydyciiAjyubnOL5mJJHY+50QSVYUkeu+MMdiZGT878xQMXs+sLAAAAABJRU5ErkJggg==" "861" >}}
+{{< caption-new "/uploads/2021/02/azurecdn1.png" "Rules Engine v4.0"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAADCAYAAACqPZ51AAAAAklEQVR4AewaftIAAABNSURBVE3BMQ7DMAwEwRWPgtTQ+f/vYsC1Gps1gxQGNNPWWpWZmBlxfKjWGC7+JPEydyciiAjyubnOL5mJJHY+50QSVYUkeu+MMdiZGT878xQMXs+sLAAAAABJRU5ErkJggg==" "861" >}}

 You will end up on a page with an overview of all the active policies/rules.
 Create a **new** one under **Drafts**.

-{{< caption "/2021/02/azurecdn2.png" "New draft policy/rule"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAABCAYAAADn9T9+AAAAAklEQVR4AewaftIAAAAmSURBVDXBKQ4AMAwDsByg//9rwUCkTAOzeXbrGdjGRxJtkQSPJFzmUQn1X5iy1AAAAABJRU5ErkJggg==" "1176" >}}
+{{< caption-new "/uploads/2021/02/azurecdn2.png" "New draft policy/rule"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAABCAYAAADn9T9+AAAAAklEQVR4AewaftIAAAAmSURBVDXBKQ4AMAwDsByg//9rwUCkTAOzeXbrGdjGRxJtkQSPJFzmUQn1X5iy1AAAAABJRU5ErkJggg==" "1176" >}}

 Specify the name for your new rule, and click **continue**.
 On the Rule builder, you can start creating your new rewrite rule, and this is where it became a bit different.

 Click on **+ Rule** and after that, click on **+**, and choose **Match**

-{{< caption "/2021/02/azurecdn3.png" "Create new rule"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAJCAYAAAALpr0TAAAAAklEQVR4AewaftIAAAC4SURBVIXBvY5FUBSA0W9z/MVBqfAOSk/jtRXUEqVCCDmOPaOY5FZ31hLvvf7iP0ZV2bYNVeV5HkSEVxiGOOcIgoAsyzAiQlmW/FFVRISXqiIivMy2bSRJQpqmfBM451iWhfM8+cbkeU5RFLyO4yAMQ7z3iAhxHHPfN1EUYdZ1ZZ5n1nXFWov3nuu6MMZQ1zVN05AkCWaaJoZhoCgKxnFk33c+9X1PVVWYruto2xZVRUQQET5Za3n9AJXtUDYf4GMcAAAAAElFTkSuQmCC" "208" >}}
+{{< caption-new "/uploads/2021/02/azurecdn3.png" "Create new rule"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAJCAYAAAALpr0TAAAAAklEQVR4AewaftIAAAC4SURBVIXBvY5FUBSA0W9z/MVBqfAOSk/jtRXUEqVCCDmOPaOY5FZ31hLvvf7iP0ZV2bYNVeV5HkSEVxiGOOcIgoAsyzAiQlmW/FFVRISXqiIivMy2bSRJQpqmfBM451iWhfM8+cbkeU5RFLyO4yAMQ7z3iAhxHHPfN1EUYdZ1ZZ5n1nXFWov3nuu6MMZQ1zVN05AkCWaaJoZhoCgKxnFk33c+9X1PVVWYruto2xZVRUQQET5Za3n9AJXtUDYf4GMcAAAAAElFTkSuQmCC" "208" >}}

 Set the select category dropdown to **General**, and the select match dropdown to **Always**.
 Click the **+** under the condition, choose **URL** for the category, and **URL Rewrite** for the feature.